backerdz/simplisafe-python/docs/lock.rst

 =====

-:meth:`Lock <simplipy.lock.Lock>` objects correspond to SimpliSafe™ locks (only available for V3 systems) and allows users to retrieve information on them and alter their state by locking/unlocking them.
+:meth:`Lock <simplipy.lock.Lock>` objects correspond to SimpliSafe™ locks (only available for V3 systems) and allow users to retrieve information on them and alter their state by locking/unlocking them.

 Core Properties
 ---------------

-All :meth:`Lock <simplipy.lock.Lock>` objects come with a standard set of properties
+All :meth:`Lock <simplipy.lock.Lock>` objects come with a standard set of properties:

 .. code:: python